Avril112113/protologic-lua/readme.md

 Download the latest release of the tool from [Releases](https://github.com/Avril112113/protologic-lua/releases).
 Extract the `.zip`.
-Optionally, add the directory to your PATH so you can access it easily.
+Optionally, add the directory to your PATH so you can access it from anywhere, simply with `protolua`.

 If on Linux, use `protolua` instead of `protolua.exe`.

-When running `protolua.exe` with any action, it will automatically download [needed tools](#Automatically-downloaded-tools) from github.
+When running `protolua` with any action, it will automatically download [needed tools](#Automatically-downloaded-tools) from github.
-To create a new project run `protolua.exe create myfleet`
+To create a new project run `protolua create myfleet`
-To build the new project, enter the project directory and run `protolua.exe build`
+To build the new project, enter the project directory and run `protolua build`
-To build, sim and preview your fleet, run `protolua.exe build --fast --sim --play`
+To build, sim and preview your fleet, run `protolua build --fast --sim --play`
 `--fast` makes the build faster, at the cost of a un-optimized wasm file.

-To check for updates for `protolua` or `protologic`, run `protolua.exe update`
+To check for updates for `protolua` or `protologic`, run `protolua update`

 ## Contribution